micans/pick/README.md

 > greatly limited focus in the same problem space.
 Within its narrow focus on
 > column manipulation and row selection it is very concise, has extensive
 > support for SAM format, and has miscellaneous features such as simultaneous
-> transformations of multiple columns and mapping values using dictionaries.
+> transformations of multiple columns, demultiplexing rows to different files, and mapping values using dictionaries.
-> Think of it as one of these weirdly evolved deep-sea creatures.
+> Think of it as one of these weirdly evolved deep-sea creatures (one that is pretty).

 In simple to middling cases pick can avoid both the need for a script (R, awk, Python, Ruby et cetera) and having to load the entire data set into memory.